OutSystems/docs-product/src/migration-to-odc/code-patterns/arch-not-mapped.md

 ## How to solve

-You can decide to solve this pattern in O11, before migrating code, or in ODC, after migrating the code.
+You must solve this pattern in O11, before migrating code to ODC.

 ### Solve in O11

-Review the review the O11 to ODC architecture mapping by mapping the O11 producer App to an ODC App or Library.
+Review the O11 to ODC architecture mapping by mapping the O11 producer App to an ODC App or Library.

-### Solve in ODC

-After migrating the asset to ODC, fix the broken dependency.